 “It’s a place to hang out and see what it’s like to survive on the streets.
 You can watch from Astro Burger across the street, if you’re afraid of fags.”

 “You have a band?”

 “Naw.
 Why bother?
 We just like to go to shows.
-When we cut our hair, the school freaked out and called us gangsters.
+When we cut our hair, the school freaked out.
+They called us gangsters.
 The real gangs started attacking us.
-I got expelled for fighting, so all my friends ditch.
-Now we just deal weed, so I guess we really are a gang.
+I got expelled for fighting.
+Now all my friends ditch.
+We just deal weed.
+I guess we really are a gang.
 Your weed’s pretty good.
 Can we score some.”